Logarithmic variance for the height function of square-ice: Russo-Seymour-Welsh theory

 We now introduce

 where $\biguplus$ denotes the disjoint gluing of the graphs along the top and bottom parts of $\Lambda_n^{\rm mix}$.
-Note that $\Omega$ is planar but may not be embeddable in an isometric fashion in $\R^2$, and that it contains a natural copy of the graph $D$.
-The graph $\Omega$ also satisfies some symmetry for the reflection with respect to the line $y=x$ shifted by $(0,1)$.
-Let $\xi$ be the boundary condition on $\Omega$ equal to 2 on even vertices of $\partial\Omega$ (here $\partial\Omega$ denotes the set of vertices with at most three neighbours in $\Omega$) and 1 on odd ones.
+Note that $\Omega$ is planar but may not be properly embeddable in an isometric fashion in $\R^2$, and that it contains a natural copy of the graph $D$.
+The graph $\Omega$ also satisfies symmetry with respect to the rotation operation above.
+Let $\xi$ be the boundary condition on $\Omega$ equal to 2 on even vertices of $\partial\Omega$ and 1 on odd ones.

 Using the same reasoning as in \eqref{eq:pushing away}, we find that

 It remains to observe that by the first item of Lemma~\ref{lem:duality},

 By symmetry, this implies that the probability of the former is larger than $\tfrac12$.
 This concludes the proof.